AmitabhCh822/Sudoku-Puzzle-and-Solver/README.md

 Sudoku-Puzzle-and-Solver

-This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI.
+This is a sudoku puzzle with an AI solver.
+The solver uses the backtracking algorithm.
+It includes a game UI.
 Run Sudoku Game.py to play sudoku.